ersilia-os/chemxor/README.md

 Using FHE, one can compute on encrypted data, without learning anything about the data.
 This enables novel privacy preserving interactions between actors in the context of machine learning.

+## Tutorials

+Look at the notebook directory for tutorials

 ## Getting Started

 Chemxor is available on PyPi and can be installed using pip.